murilogiatti/WIndowsUpdateEverythingSilent/README.md

 ## Usage
 To run the script, copy and paste the following command into a PowerShell window.
 This will download and execute the script as **Administrator**:

-"```powershell
-Start-Process powershell -ArgumentList "iwr https://raw.githubusercontent.com/murilogiatti/WindowsUpdateEverythingSilent/main/UpdateEverythingSilent.ps1 | iex" -Verb RunAs"
+Start-Process powershell -ArgumentList "iwr https://raw.githubusercontent.com/murilogiatti/WindowsUpdateEverythingSilent/main/UpdateEverythingSilent.ps1 | iex" -Verb RunAs

 ---